irworkshop/accountability_datacleaning/R_campfin/ms/ppp/docs/ms_ppp_stats.md

 | Self-Employed Individuals | The First, A National Banking Association | $8,543  |   16 | $534          | DONA J DECKER          |
 | Self-Employed Individuals | BankPlus                                  | $4,500  |   16 | $281          | DUANE ODOM             |

 The distribution of loan amount per job retained is similar for both Mississippi and the United States, both with a spike of loans at $21,000 per job.

 ![](../plots/ms/jobs_dollar_hist-1.png)<!-- -->

-The maximum amount forgivable by single people is $20,833:
+The maximum amount forgivable by single **do you mean self-employed??** people is $20,833:

 > In addition to the specific caps described below, the amount of loan
 > forgiveness requested for owner-employees and
 > self-employedindividuals’ payroll compensation is capped at $20,833
-> per individual in total across allbusinesses in which he or she has an
+> per individual in total across all **SELF-EMPLOYHED??** businesses in which he or she has an
 > ownership stake.

 ## Amounts